gjhatzis/Master_thesis/README.md

 # thesis

-## crawlers implemented with python3 and requests, beautiful soup and pandas
+## web crawlers implemented with python3 and requests, beautiful soup and pandas